LKNSI/hostel/README.md

 ## Features
-* As close to 1:1 binding with offical REST API bindings.
+* As close to 1:1 binding with official REST API bindings.
 * Currently supporting:
   * Allocations
     * List